- Lifespan: 12-14 years

 A Burmese breeder by the name of Milan Greer of New York decided to cross a Siamese to a Burmese to determine if the offspring would breed true.
 Greer mated Anyo, his male Burmese to a chocolate-point Siamese who belonged to breeders Genevieve Gibson and Helen Arthur.
 Five generations were produced from the resulting offspring, proving to Greer that they did indeed breed true.
-Once proven, he stopped breeding these Golden Siamese and went back to his Burmese, however, these Golden Siamese had already proven extremely popular.
+Once confirmed, he stopped breeding these Golden Siamese and went back to his Burmese, however, these Golden Siamese had already proven extremely popular.

-Then in the 1960’s a Canadian breeder by the name of Margaret Conroy crossed a seal-point Siamese to a brown Burmese.
+Then in the 1960s, a Canadian breeder by the name of Margaret Conroy crossed a seal-point Siamese to a brown Burmese.
 She was trying to produce a cat which had the best traits of both breeds.
 It is Margaret who wrote the first breed standard for the Tonkinese and registered them with the Canadian Cat Association (CCA), which is why you may often read that the breed originated in Canada.
-While not technically true, Canada was the first country to register the breed.
+While not technically correct, Canada was the first country to register the breed.

 Edith Lux is the breeder credited with changing the name from Golden Siamese to Tonkinese.
 Its name comes from the Gulf of Tonkin, which is close to Burmese and Thai (Siamese) territories.

 Words used to describe the Tonkinese include medium and moderate.
 There is nothing extreme about the appearance of this breed.

 Wedge-shaped with the appearance of an equilateral triangle.
-The muzzle is blunt and there is a slight nose break.
+The muzzle is blunt, and there is a slight nose break.
 The ears are oval and reasonably large.
-Eyes are almond-shaped, blue or aquamarine in colour.
+Eyes are almond-shaped, blue or aquamarine.

 The coat is short and close lying.
 It feels silky and soft.
 The colours are midway between the Siamese and the Burmese, they have clear points, but the body is darker than that of the Siamese.
 It can come in three patterns: